Cate Blanchett: 2017–2020: Broadway debut and television success

 In 2020, Blanchett's Dirty Films production company was signed with New Republic Pictures for feature films and FX Networks for television.
 Blanchett returned to television by starring in two miniseries.
 She played a supporting role in the Australian drama series Stateless, inspired by the controversial mandatory detention case of Cornelia Rau.
 Stateless was funded by Screen Australia and Blanchett also served as co-creator and executive producer for the series.
 It aired on the Australian public broadcaster ABC, and premiered internationally on Netflix.
 Blanchett won two awards at the 10th AACTA Awards for Stateless: Best Guest or Supporting Actress for her performance, and Best Mini-Series for her role as executive producer.

 Blanchett also headlined and produced the FX/Hulu historical drama miniseries Mrs. America (2020), starring as conservative activist Phyllis Schlafly.
 The nine-part series aired to widespread critical acclaim, with James Poniewozik writing in his review for The New York Times, "Her final scene, wordless and devastating, might as well end with Blanchett being handed an Emmy onscreen"; and Michael Idato for The Sydney Morning Herald proclaiming, "Blanchett's track record speaks for itself, but here something else is happening.
 Every time Blanchett's Schlafly glides perfectly into the frame, there is simply nowhere else to look."
-At the 72nd Primetime Emmy Awards, she received nominations for Outstanding Lead Actress in a Limited Series or Movie and Outstanding Limited Series, as well as nominations for the Golden Globe Award, the Screen Actors Guild Award (both for her performance), and the Television Critics Association Award for Individual Achievement in Drama.
+At the 72nd Primetime Emmy Awards, she received nominations for Outstanding Lead Actress in a Limited Series or Movie and Outstanding Limited Series, as well as nominations for the Golden Globe Award, the Actor Award (both for her performance), and the Television Critics Association Award for Individual Achievement in Drama.
 Blanchett also served as an executive producer on the Greek film Apples (2020), directed by Christos Nikou.
 The film premiered at the Venice International Film Festival to critical praise, and was selected to be the country's submission to the Academy Awards as their Best Foreign Language Film.